Partner | Glenrothes

 Court | Private Client

 Jemma also collaborates with the firm’s letting department to ensure a full service for landlords in relation to tenancy agreements.
 Jemma works with our Lissa McGregor to ensure compliance with new regulations relating to tenancies and can offer a seamless service in the event that landlords need to take action to evict a tenant.
-Jemma has also regularly appeared at court in relation to eviction actions.
+Jemma has regularly appeared at court in relation to eviction actions.

 Jemma regularly advises on Wills and Powers of Attorney, Asset Preservation and also Estate and Tax Planning for death.